brianmuturi2/Recipe-web-app/README.md

 The following are the features implemented in the application.

-* Sass variables & imports
+* Querying a recipe endpoint
-* Media queries
+* Listing all recipes
-* Scss
+* Viewing a specific recipe
-* Flexbox layout
+* Add and remove ingredients from a shopping list
-* Sprite svg image
+* Webpack module bundler

 <p align="right">(<a href="#top">back to top</a>)</p>